-What can go wrong in organising boxing bouts?
-And what does it mean to the sport?
+What can go wrong in organising boxing bouts? how this affects boxing insurance

 It’s often said that it’s harder for a boxing bout to go ahead than it is to not happen at all because of the carousel of the often ludicrous details that don’t quite suit either fighter.
 So what can go wrong and how is it impacting the sport?